duncantl/RDAInfo/README.md

 Loading the file takes 3.92 seconds.
 Reading the table of contents takes .054.

-This should have been an RDS file.
+This should originally have been an RDS file.
 The name did tell me what it contained - SmallSampleTrainDist.

 (A good point is: if this is the largest file you have, just load it to see what it contains; you get more information.
 Well, I used to have much larger files!)